PAINTER. MALLORCA. SPAIN.

 I feel, although less and less, there is still a lot of skepticism towards digital art, as if it is less valuable.
 I do not draw on a canvas, but I also do it with my hands, with my pulse and with the knowledge that I have acquired after years.

-What are your motivation forces?
-And the artists who have been and are an influence for you?
 I know it sounds cliché but drawing makes me happy, it is a kind of drug for me.
 I draw all night despite being exhausted just because I enjoy doing it.
 Many artists have influenced me, mentioning them all would be impossible.
 I am also influenced by the world of fashion.
 I feel that it is a reflection of society and the most visual form of its evolution.
 Unconsciously I always incorporate fashion elements in my drawings.

 Our studio home is a versatile place.
 It is an attic with a lot of light and a small terrace.
 The place where my wife works, I draw and we also live.
 It is difficult to maintain the balance between home and studio and although we try to maintain order, it is inevitable that it is full of rolls of cloth, linen canvases and drawings.